Pressing In through Church Membership

 The information below is designed to answer questions for those interested in joining our church community by becoming a covenant member.

 The process for becoming a member at Ninth and O is simple!
 It’s a two-step process, and the order in which the steps are taken does not matter.

 One step is to attend the First Step class.
 The First Step class provides us the opportunity to articulate to prospective members what we believe and value as a congregation, as well as our church’s vision for the future.
 We also use this time to communicate what we believe healthy church membership looks like, and we walk through our church membership covenant.
-In addition, those attending are given the opportunity to engage in a Q&A session with our Senior Pastor.
-The First Step class is usually offered the first Sunday of every other month.

 A second step is to express your desire to become a member.
 Most people do this by coming forward during the time of commitment portion of a worship service and speaking with one of our decision encouragers.
 Or, if you prefer, you can schedule a meeting with any one of our pastors.
 When speaking with a decision encourager or pastor, you will communicate how you intend to join the church – whether by baptism, by transfer of letter from another Baptist church, by statement of faith, or by watchcare which allows for dual-church membership.
 If you have questions regarding the different ways in which to join and which option is right for you, please do not hesitate to speak to a pastor.
 When you meet with a decision encourager or pastor, you will also be asked to share the story of when you became a Christian and how faith in Christ has changed your life.

 By completing steps one and two, and affirming our church membership covenant, you are a member of Ninth and O.